QMonkey/monkey-nvim/README.md

-        (type an optional command and press <CR>; empty input opens a shell) F4      Toggle the global terminal at the bottom (open/hide) F5      Toggle the global terminal at the right (open/hide) ,ss     Paste the visual selection / current line into a tmux pane (fzf-lua) ,sf     Paste the current file path
+        (type an optional command and press <CR>; empty input opens a shell) F4      Toggle the global terminal at the bottom (open/hide) F5      Toggle the global terminal at the right (open/hide)
-,sp     Type a prompt and paste it
-,sm     Submit (Enter) in the target pane
-,sd     Detach the attached pane
 ```

 #### 1.3 Buffer